She Wore a Yellow Ribbon (1949)

 The centerpiece of Ford's cavalry trilogy, the title is a reference to a popular US Military song that is sung over the opening credits.
 In the movie the yellow ribbon is worn by the commanding officer's niece (Joanne Dru) as a sign that she has a sweetheart in the cavalry, but she refuses to say for whom she's wearing it.
 The love story is only a minor subplot in the film's main story about an officer, Captain Nathan Brittles (John Wayne) on the verge of his retirement in times of an impending Indian war.

-The movie is set immediately after Custer's defeat at Little Big Horn and opens with a statement about his death.
-Ford had treated Custer's Last Stand - in a symbolic way - in Fort Apache, the first part of the trilogy.
+The movie is set immediately after Custer's defeat at Little Big Horn and opens with a statement about his death (*1).
 Captain Nathan Brittles has only a couple of days left in the army and is given one last mission: to bring the commander's wife and niece to safety before the Indians attack the fort.
 He's supposed to bring the two women to a stagecoach post, but when they arrive, they discover that the station has been destroyed.
 Back in Fort Starke, Brittles is told that the date of his retirement has arrived and it's all up to the younger generations now.
 A bloodbath seems inevitable, but Brittles still has a few hours left as a cavalry officer and uses them for one last desperate attempt to avoid a massacre ...

 She Wore a yellow Ribbon has always been one of Ford's (and Wayne's) most popular movies, but it has also been criticized for being over-sentimental.
 According to some it also marks the starting point of Ford's (and Wayne's) intolerance with younger generations.
 Brittles' most loyal servant is a former Confederate officer (Ben Johnson), demoted to the rank of sergeant; his own lieutenants show little responsibility, are more concerned with their mutual rivalry than with the safety of the regiment, while Brittles himself is forced to step out of the box to avoid a catastrophe.
 His only true soul mate in the movie (apart from his late wife, whose grave he visits to talk to her freely) is an old Indian, Pony That Walks.
 The two Old Timers know many young men will die in the upcoming battle, but the young (on both sides) are bellicose, won't listen to their wise words.
 For Ford, the family man, this is a precarious situation.
 Traditions will only be preserved if the young are willing to learn from the elderly.